Atlanta DUI Lawyer

 The Constitution offers protection against self-incrimination.
 You don’t have to help the police do their job and build a DUI case against you.
 According to the Georgia Supreme Court, this means that you have the right to refuse a breathalyzer and other chemical tests.
 The fact that you refuse chemical testing cannot be used as evidence against you in a DUI trial.

 The only way the state can force you to take a chemical test is by getting a search warrant.
 To do this, the police have to have other evidence which suggests that you committed a DUI.
 The police officer must have probable cause before a court will order you to take a test.

 Were you forced to take a breathalyzer or blood alcohol test against your will?
-Our DUI attorneys in Atlanta will challenge the results of the test and ask a judge to exclude that evidence from your case.
+Our attorneys will challenge the results of the test and ask a judge to exclude that evidence from your case.
 The state cannot be allowed to benefit from a clear violation of your rights.click for your free consultation click for your free consultation

 DUI Cases We Handle in Atlanta, GA

-Our Atlanta DUI lawyers have successfully defended thousands of DUI cases.
+Our Atlanta DUI defense lawyers have successfully defended thousands of DUI cases.
 Our law firm handles all Atlanta DUI cases, including: